rinikerlab/vsa/README.md

-This code is not maintained.
+This code is no longer maintained.
 We recommend the usage of the IRSA code instead, which has the functionalities implemented to also align the VCD specturm.